 Erotomania, or de Clérambault’s syndrome, is a psychiatric condition in which a person has a delusional belief that another person loves them, usually someone of a higher status.

-Secondary erotomania may be linked to other psychiatric conditions, such as schizophrenia or major depressive disorder.
-Erotomania may also be linked to head trauma, pregnancy, alcohol abuse, or certain medications such as amphetamines.
+Secondary erotomania may link to other psychiatric conditions, such as schizophrenia or major depressive disorder.
+Erotomania may also link to head trauma, pregnancy, alcohol abuse, or certain medications such as amphetamines.

 One 2017 case study suggested that social media may worsen erotomania.
 This is because it allows people with obsessive tendencies to observe others from a distance and to feel closer to them than they might otherwise feel.

 Borderline personality disorder